What Do Police Look for to Spot DUIs?

 - The scent of alcohol on your breath

-Were You Charged with DUI?
+Were You Charged with DUI in San Diego?

 You may be facing severe legal penalties, including the loss of driving privileges and serious jail time.
 Our team at jD Law Criminal Defense Attorneys has over 30 years of experience successfully defending clients in DUI cases.